What do you really know about Depression and Anxiety?

 Being happy relates to being aware.

-It is our pleasure, purpose and goal to share Connection - Holistic Lifestyle - Alternative Healing Treatments - Living
+is our pleasure, purpose, and goal to share Connection - Holistic Lifestyle - Alternative Healing Treatments - Living Happier

-GlobalCnetis a collection of links to original thought, research, new ideas and found expert advise.
+GlobalCnetis a collection of links to original thought, research, new ideas, and found expert advice.
 We have assembled extensive information and

-facts to inspire YOU to further your education, skills and desires on your specific subjects.
-When you click on a blue link, you arrive on a web site, do your research, and observe all the other
+facts to inspire YOU to further your education, skills, and desires in your specific subjects.
+When you click on a blue link, you arrive on a website, do your research, and observe all the other

 articles available to you.
 Record what you need.
-Share what your learned
+Share what you learned

 decisions.